HoussemDellai/running-llms-on-aks/docs/workshop.md

 ---
 published: false                        # Optional.
 Set to true to publish the workshop (default: false)
 type: workshop                          # Required.
-title: Full workshop title              # Required.
+title: Running LLM models in AKS             # Required.
 Full title of the workshop
-short_title: Short title                # Optional.
+short_title: LLMs with AKS                # Optional.
 Short title displayed in the header
-description: This is a workshop for...  # Required.
+description: This is a workshop for learning ow to deploy LLM models into an AKS cluster  # Required.
 level: beginner                         # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 authors:                                # Required.
 You can add as many authors as needed
-  - Name
+  - Houssem Dellai
 contacts:                               # Required.
 Must match the number of authors
-  - Author's email, Twitter...
+  - houssem.dellai@microsoft.com
 duration_minutes: 20                    # Required.
 Estimated duration in minutes
-tags: javascript, api, node.js          # Required.
+tags: LLM, ai, containers, AKS, kubernetes          # Required.
 Tags for filtering and searching
 #banner_url: assets/banner.jpg           # Optional.
 Should be a 1280x640px image
 #video_url: https://youtube.com/link     # Optional.
 Link to a video of the workshop
 #audience: students                      # Optional.
 Audience of the workshop (students, pro devs, etc.)